Canonical graph decompositions via coverings: Proof of the main result

 \begin{lemma} Let $G$ be a connected locally finite graph, and let $N$ be a nested set of tight finite-order separations of~$G$.
 Let $\Gamma$ be a group acting quasi-transitively on~$G$ so that $N$ is $\Gamma$-canonical.
 Suppose that there exists a number $K \in \N$ such that some $\Gamma$-canonical set $N_{\rm end} \subseteq N$ of separations of order $<K$ distinguishes all the ends of~$G$.

-Then $N$ is exhaustive and point-finite, and the order of the separations in $N$ is finitely bounded. \COMMENT{} The \td\ $\cT = (T, \cV)$ of~$G$ which $N$~induces is regular, point-finite, $\Gamma$-canonical, and of finitely bounded adhesion.
+Then $N$ is exhaustive and point-finite, and the order of the separations in $N$ is finitely bounded. \COMMENT{} The \td\ $\cT = (T, \cV)$ of~$G$ which $N$~induces is regular, $\Gamma$-canonical, of finitely bounded adhesion, and has finite spread.
 If $G$ is 1-ended, then $T$ is rayless. \end{lemma}

 For a proof of \cref{thm:NestedSetsInducesTreeDecTechnical} we need two observations.

 \begin{lemma} Let $G$ be a connected locally finite graph, and let $N$ be a nested set of tight \COMMENT{} separations of~$G$.
 If $N$ is exhaustive, then $N$ is point-finite. \end{lemma} \begin{proof} Let $v \in V(G)$, and suppose the set $N_v$ of separations in~$N$ whose separator contains~$v$ is infinite.
 Since $N$ is exhaustive, so is~$N_v$.
 By \cref{lem:ExhaustiveImpliesTreeDecomp}, $N_v$~induces a regular \td\ $\cT = (T,\cV)$ of~$G$.
 If $T$ contains a ray, then the forward-oriented edges of this ray define an infinite strictly increasing sequence of separations in $N_v$ via~$\alpha_\cT$. \COMMENT{} All these separations have $v$ in their separator, \COMMENT{} which contradicts the fact that $N_v$ is exhaustive.